fclaerho/ansible-role-syskit/README.md

 For further details,
 please refer to the Ansible documentation at https://docs.ansible.com/playbooks_roles.html.

-This role is registered on Galaxy with the ID `fclaerho.syskit`.

 The integration work is typically done at the playbook level: use 3rd-party roles to provision tools and services then